Year 7 Course Information

 Marist-Sion College is inspired by the traditions of the Marist Brothers and the Sisters of Sion in its commitment to providing an education which integrates faith, learning and life in a welcoming community.
 The College affirms and promotes a Christian philosophy which values a faith-centred approach to life and upholds the uniqueness, integrity and dignity of all those involved in its community life.
 The Religious Education program is the formal and most obvious means by which this philosophy is passed on to our students and is an integral part of the College curriculum.
 Our students are invited to put faith into action, value learning for life and flourish as people.
 Religious Education at Year 7 level is studied in accordance with the Curriculum of the Diocese of Sale, by focusing on four content strands: Triune God, Life and Mission of Jesus, A Sacramental Church, and Christian Life and Catholic Social Teaching.
 Alongside the academic content, students are also given opportunities to broaden their own faith experience and to experience prayer, liturgy and reflective activities.

-(Prescribed studies in English, Humanities – Geography and History, and Information Literacy)
+(Prescribed studies in English and Humanities – Geography and History)

 Health and Physical Education